exoplatform/exo-documentation/docs/SSO.rst

 Configurations at eXo Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1 Configure eXo Platform as described in :ref`eXo Platform as SAML2 SP <eXoAddonsGuide.SSO.SAML2.PLF-SP>`.
+1. Configure eXo Platform as described in :ref:`eXo Platform as SAML2 SP <eXoAddonsGuide.SSO.SAML2.PLF-SP>`.
    Notice some values below:

    ::